Teach Empathy to Build Teamwork

 Improv has enjoyed a sudden increase in popularity on college campuses since the famous actor Alan Alda toured the nation delivering lectures on his experiences teaching improv to scientists as a way to help them communicate their science.
 It turns out that just a little coaching about how to make communication more personal can result in a big improvement in the audience experience.

-Improvisational theater is an unusual pedagogical approach for most engineering students, and it helps to get them up out of their seats for something that will warm up their bodies and brains, and transition their expectations for the usual process of writing equations in their notebooks.
-We typically push all the desk chairs to the edges of the room and instruct the students to walk around the room.
+Improvisational theater is an unusual pedagogical approach for most engineering students.
+It helps to get them up out of their seats to warm up their bodies and brains, and transition their expectations from the usual process of writing equations in their notebooks, to something more active.
+So, we push all the desk chairs to the edges of the room and instruct the students to start by walking around.

 To add a little physical science, and some physicality, we sometimes tell the students to pretend they are molecules of gas.
 To do that, they must walk like Newtonian particles — straight until they bounce off something else (like a wall, a chair, or another student).
 They must be cautioned to bounce gently, of course!
 Nevertheless, the contact they make with each other and the edges of the work space helps them overcome the invisible personal space bubbles that we typically use to insulate ourselves from others.